ClickHouse/clickhouse-go/README.md

 ## Compression

 ZSTD/LZ4 compression is supported over native and http protocols.
-This is performed at a block level and is only used for inserts.
+This is performed column by column at a block level and is only used for inserts.
+Compression buffer size is set as `MaxCompressionBuffer` option.

 If using `Open` via the std interface and specifying a DSN, compression can be enabled via the `compress` flag.
 Currently, this is a boolean flag which enables `LZ4` compression.